Skip to content

 value Float64 Metric value

-properties List<Struct> Metric-specific properties
+properties Dictionary(Int32, Binary) Metric-specific properties (JSONB format)

-process_properties List<Struct> Process-specific properties
+process_properties Dictionary(Int32, Binary) Process-specific properties (JSONB format)

 Example Queries: